 Intended workflows

-This reference architecture was designed based on a specific set of intended workflows that users of such a system would be completing on a regular basis.
+This reference architecture was designed based on a specific set of workflows that users of such a system would be completing on a regular basis.
 A workflow in this case refers to the series of tasks that are performed by a user (or users) of the system to achieve a specific business process or objective.
-For example, a “create a feature” workflow performed on a gas utility network would include tasks like zooming to an Area of Interest (AOI), creating a service pipe on the network, validating topology, and reconciling and posting.
+For example, a “create a feature” workflow performed on a utility network would include tasks like zooming to an Area of Interest (AOI), creating a feature on the network, validating topology, and reconciling and posting.
 Workflows can vary significantly from deployment to deployment and the workflows used in this reference architecture are intended to represent common versions that are straightforward and general enough to represent many different potential deployments.

-• Define the necessary capabilities and the appropriate applications that end-users will interact with.
+• Define the necessary capabilities and the appropriate applications that end-users will interact with

 To ensure that workflows are useful for system design purposes, they need to represent real user experiences.
 This reference architecture was designed with a focus on the Editor persona along with use cases for a general user persona.
 With these audiences identified, the following workflows were selected and developed: